decentraland/decentraland-dapps/README.md

 ### Dependencies

-This module requires you to install the [Storage](https://github.com/decentraland/decentraland-dapps#storage) module
+This module has an optional dependency on [Storage](https://github.com/decentraland/decentraland-dapps#storage) module to cache translations and boot the application faster.
+To learn more read the `Advanced Usage` section of this module.

 ### Usage